 Answer: Some of you may not be aware, but in South Australia you do not have to be licensed, qualified or insured to call yourself a building inspector, as this is not a regulated industry.

 So before you gain the services of a building inspector, here are some questions you should ask, to ensure you’re getting someone that is qualified to do so:

 4. Are they members of any building associations, such as:

 Association of Building Consultants; Master Builders Association or The Housing Industry Association.

-If they answer yes to these questions; you know you are getting a qualified Building inspector.
-Whilst it may seem like the cheaper option to use an unqualified building inspector, there can be big financial ramifications in the long run.
-A qualified building inspector has broader knowledge on Australian building standards and various codes relating to the Australian construction industry.
+If they answer yes to these questions; you know you are getting a qualified Building Inspector.
+Whilst it may seem like the cheaper option to use an unqualified Building Inspector, there can be big financial ramifications in the long run if they fail to identify risks.
+A qualified building inspector will have a broader knowledge of Australian building standards and various codes relating to the Australian construction industry.

 Question: When will you receive the report?